Aswinmcw/tt-metal/README.md

 If you are a developer, you should also go through the [section](#installing-developer-dependencies), in addition to any system-level dependencies required after these accelerator-level dependencies.

+NOTE: If you are using Cloud Machine(VM) from TensTorrent Cloud, you need to follow additional steps.
+Once you have done setup for both tt-flash and tt-smi, you need to contact TT Cloud team to do host reboot to make the device work, which is not possible within VM.

 ### Step 3.
 Installing system-level dependencies (after accelerator-level dependencies)

 #### Installing dependencies on Ubuntu (after accelerator-level)